 Bramble endured all this with stoicism.
 He did so because, in one thing, Glimmer and Bramble were in perfect accord.
 They shared a deep love for the human kitten.

 Quite by accident, they developed a game.
 As Glimmer flitted about on swift fairy wings, Bramble would chase after her.
 He’d slide across the tile floors.
 He’d leap over furniture.
-Their antics always made the human kitten laugh.
+Their antics amused the human kitten.

 Until the day that Bramble and Glimmer’s detente shattered.
 While entertaining their beloved charge, who was enjoying an amuse- bouche of peaches and peas from her high chair throne, Bramble caught just the tip of Glimmer’s wing.